-The controller of the pendulum aims to swing the pendulum several times to build up momentum to make the pendulum upright.
-It also needs to decelerate the pendulum early enough to prevent it from falling over.
-If the maximal load torque mql is greater than the maximal output torque u^{max} , a nontrivial solution results for this one degree of freedom system.
+maximal load torque mgl is greater than the maximal output torque $u^{\text{max}}$ , a nontrivial solution results for this one degree of freedom system.
 The state comprises angles and velocities relative to the target position.
-The goal is to study a policy for controlling the pendulum swinging upwards.
-For each task, if the final position of the pendulum is close to upright position ($\theta < 0.1\pi$), the task is considered to be successful.
-The cost function at state x_t , for action u_t , is given by:

-where p{x_t} and v{x_t} are the position and velocity of pendulum at state x_t respectively, p^ and v^ represent the target information for position and velocity of the pendulum, and w_u , w_x and w_v are weighting parameters.
+The goal is to study a policy for controlling the pendulum swinging upward.
+For each task, if the final position of the pendulum is close to upright position ( $\theta < 0.1\pi$ ), the task is considered to be successful.
+The cost function at state $x_t$ , for action $u_t$ , is given by where $p{x_t}$ and $v{x_t}$ are the position and velocity of pendulum at state $x_t$ , respectively, $p^$ and $v^$ represent the target information for position and velocity of the pendulum, and $w_u$ , $w_x$ , and $w_v$ are weighting parameters.
 This cost function encourages low energy actions for target pendulum positions.

-2) Results and Discussion:

-In the section, we employ the dynamical system to evaluate our proposed SMT-GPS algorithm.
-It is benchmarked against a well-known RL algorithm, termed deep deterministic policy gradient (DDPG), which continuously improves the policy by training a deterministic policy.
-For each task, we execute 100 steps to generate a trajectory sample, and collect 10 samples during each session (corresponding to one iteration in Algorithm 2).
+2) Results and Discussion: In this section, we employ the dynamical system to evaluate our proposed SMT-GPS algorithm.
+It is benchmarked against a well-known RL algorithm, termed DDPG, which continuously improves the policy by training a deterministic policy.
+For each task, we execute 100 steps to generate a trajectory sample, and collect ten samples during each session (corresponding to one iteration in Algorithm 2).
 The SMT-GPS and DDPG algorithms are implemented to optimize policy for the sequentially specified tasks.
-When an agent completes learning at task i, experiments are evaluated a total of fifty times for tasks $1, 2, \dots, i$.
+When an agent completes learning at task i, experiments are evaluated a total of fifty times for tasks $1, 2, \ldots, i$ .

-Table II shows that both algorithms are capable of completing previously learned tasks $1, 2, \dots, i$, when learning a new task i.
-This is evidenced by the final position of the pendulum being close to the target upright position ($\theta \approx 0$).
+Table II shows that both algorithms are capable of completing previously learned tasks 1, 2, ..., i, when learning a new task i.
+This is evidenced by the final position of the pendulum being close to the target upright position ( $\theta \approx 0$ ).
 Further, this indicates the proposed algorithm has some ability to overcome catastrophic forgetting.

 To compare the two algorithms in more detail, we investigate the average loss accumulated in 100 executing steps, which indirectly describes the final state of pendulum.
-As seen in Table II, after training at all 4 tasks, SMT-GPS achieves similar results to DDPG when testing at those 4 tasks.
+As seen in Table II, after training at all four tasks, SMT-GPS achieves similar results to DDPG when testing at those four tasks.
 However, the proposed SMT-GPS can finish the task sequentially, and delivers less loss than DDPG, both in terms of loss function and final position of the pendulum.
 More importantly, SMT-GPS only utilizes samples generated at the current task condition in order to learn the control policy.
 On the other hand, the DDPG requires samples in different tasks to be randomly presented to train policy.
 Since previous task samples need to be collected to update policy, when faced with a new task, the DDPG places a higher demand, both in the manner tasks appear and space samples are stored.